Blocked Account / Sperrkonto

 There are 2 ways to do this:

-- A person resident in Germany - with a reliable income can give a guarantee letter (Verpflichtungserklärung) for you.
+- A person or company resident in Germany - with a reliable income can give a guarantee letter (Verpflichtungserklärung) for you.
 This they do by going to their local "Ordnungsamt" or "Ausländeramt" and signing this guarantee.
 The local Government office in Germany will ask them to prove that they have a certain income level in order to support you.
 By signing this, your sponor is then fully liable to support you in every respect until you finsih your studies.
 The government will ask them to pay for any emergency you may have or deportation from the country if you mis-use your visa for example by working during the language Course.
+ISL Sprachschule does give a limited number of Guarantee letters to students each year.
+See here for details.

-- As most students do not have such a contact person/friend in Germany, they must open a Blocked Account (Sperrkonto).
-Into this account you must deposit EUR 8820 (net of bank transfer costs).
+- As many students do not have such a contact person in Germany, they must open a Blocked Account (Sperrkonto).
+Into this account you must deposit EUR 10236 (net of bank transfer costs).
 Here are some important things to be aware of for this account:

 - This bank account is opened in your name - it is your money in a German bank account